kubesphere/ks-devops/README.md

 ### Install it as a Helm Chart

 First, please clone this git repository.
 Then run command: `make install-chart`
- - Because the default registry uses `ghcr.io/kubesphere-sigs`, if you want to use `docker.io` as the registry for image pull, you can exec `helm install ks-devops chart/ks-devops --set image.registry=kubespheresig`
+ - Because the default registry uses `ghcr.io/kubesphere-sigs`, if you want to use `docker.io` as the registry for image pull, you can exec `helm install ks-devops chart/ks-devops --set image.registry=kubespheredev`

 ### Run it locally